Skip to content

 This is the point where things might get a little scary for someone who isn’t a marketer or web developer.
 Setting good image practices isn't reserved solely for SEO companies and should be adopted by all site owners.

 It’s important to give your images good attributes - alt tags and title tags.
-These are HTML tags you can easily add via a CMS platform like WordPress.
+You can easily add these HTML tags via a CMS platform like WordPress.

-These tags strengthen your content message focus towards search engine spiders and help improve the accessibility of your content.
-Alt-tags are identified as the text that will appear in place of the image if the image should fail to load.
+These tags strengthen your content message's focus on search engine spiders and help improve its accessibility.
+Alt-tags are identified as the text that will appear in place of the image if the image fails to load.
 Then add, at a minimum, the “alt-tag” as a phrase that describes the image.

 Example: